-The University has a Campus Violence Prevention Plan available at: http://security.illinoisstate.edu/.
-The Violence Prevention Plan details: the University Violence Policy, campus violence reporting requirements, the University's threat management systems, and establishes the University's Campus Violence Prevention Committee.
+The University has a Campus Violence Prevention Plan available at: Safe Redbirds | Illinois State.
+The Violence Prevention Plan details: the University Violence Policy, campus violence reporting requirements, the University's threat management systems, and the University's Campus Violence Prevention Committee.

-Redbird Cares and Faculty Staff Care Team
+Redbird Care and Faculty Staff Care Team

-The Redbird Cares and the Faculty-Staff Care Team are administrative groups formed to promote awareness and responsiveness to situations that may involve violence, threat, or intimidation.
-These groups may assist UPD to assess situations and recommend interventions to de-escalate and prevent such situations where possible.
+The Redbird Care and the Faculty-Staff Care Team are administrative groups formed to promote awareness and responsiveness to situations that may involve violence, threat, or intimidation.
+These groups may assist UPD to assess situations, recommend interventions to de-escalate, and prevent such situations where possible for both students and employees.